Results soothe nerves over scandal-hit Facebook

 "We believe this is a prudent move to secure the stabilization of user engagement, advertiser confidence and government relations," Mizuho Securities analyst James Lee said.

-At least five brokerages raised their price targets on Facebook stock, while one cut its price on the stock.
+At least eight brokerages raised their price targets on Facebook stock, while one cut its price on the stock.

 Mizuho's Lee was most bullish with a price target of US$255.
-Facebook's mean price target was US$216.87 versus the US$170 it was trading at in premarket on Thursday.
+Facebook's mean price target was US$216.87 versus the US$173 it was trading at on Thursday.

 Barclays analyst lowered his price target on the stock to US$190 from US$225, saying he expects more tape-bombs in 2018 before sentiment eventually improves.